Alireza93336333393/Reinforcement-Learning-for-Algorithmic-Trading/README.md

 * Outperforming a benchmark.
 * Achieving positive Profit and Loss (PNL).

-However, the agent exhibited a tendency to "hack" the reward function, exploiting its limitations rather than learning genuine trading strategies.
+However, the agent hack the reward function , exploiting its limitations rather than learning genuine trading strategies.

 ### Reward Function Limitations